pritchardn/windlass/Rerun/Explanation.md

 - Logical graph -> Physical-Graph-Template -> Block-DAG
 - PGT -> PG -> Block-DAG (based on per-drop hashing).
 - The limitations from check-summing are present and will need to be worked around.

+## Done
 - The default level should be inherited from a DALiuGE global setting

-## Done
+  - An additional DEFAULT constant has been added (for now it is set at RERUN)
+  - I am unsure if this is sufficient